AnonymousPlanet/thgtoa/guide.md

 This guide is open-source, licensed under Creative Commons Attribution 4.0 International (cc-by-4.0).

-Feel free to submit issues using Github Issues at: <https://github.com/AnonymousPlanet/thgtoa/issues>
+Feel free to submit issues using GitHub Issues at: <https://github.com/AnonymousPlanet/thgtoa/issues>

-Feel free to discuss ideas using Github Discussions at: <https://github.com/AnonymousPlanet/thgtoa/discussions>
+Feel free to discuss ideas using GitHub Discussions at: <https://github.com/AnonymousPlanet/thgtoa/discussions>

 PDF version of this guide at: <https://github.com/AnonymousPlanet/thgtoa/raw/main/guide.pdf>

 # Introduction:

 Making a social media account with a pseudonym or artist/brand name is easy.
 And it's enough is most use cases to protect your identity as the next George Orwell.
-There are plenty of people using pseudonyms all over Facebook/Instagram/Twitter/Linkedin/TikTok/Snapchat/Reddit/...
+There are plenty of people using pseudonyms all over Facebook/Instagram/Twitter/LinkedIn/TikTok/Snapchat/Reddit/...
 But the vast majority of those are anything but anonymous and can easily be traced to their real identity by your local cops, random people within the OSINT[^1] (Open-Source Intelligence) community and trolls[^2] on 4chan[^3].

 This is a good thing as most criminals/trolls are not really tech savvy and will be identified with ease.
 But this is also a bad thing as most political dissidents, human rights activists and whistleblowers can also be tracked rather easily.